distribution/distribution/docs/insecure.md

 In the case of HTTPS, if you have access to the registry's CA certificate, no need for the flag;
 simply place the CA certificate at /etc/docker/certs.d/myregistrydomain.com:5000/ca.crt
 ```

+## Docker still complains about the certificate when using authentication?

+When using authentication, some versions of docker also require you to trust the certificate at the OS level.

+Usually, on Ubuntu this is done with:

+    cp auth/domain.crt /usr/local/share/ca-certificates/myregistrydomain.com.crt
+    update-ca-certificates

+... and on RedHat with:

+    cp auth/domain.crt /etc/pki/ca-trust/source/anchors/myregistrydomain.com.crt
+    update-ca-trust

+Now restart docker (`service docker stop && service docker start`, or any other way you use to restart docker).